It's the season for the flea and tick again and your beloved pooch is suffering from these pesky biting bugs.

 There are several products for your dog on the market, but you're having a hard time deciding which one should you choose?

 A few things you should consider when choosing a treatment are:

-I believe the best method is to stop the pests before they even jump on my dogs.
-This flea and tick tag natural repellent has worked well for my Shih Tzu dogs.
-Non-toxic and works for a very long time.
-Less expensive overall than some other treatments too.
-We attached it to their collars.
+I believe the best method is to stop the pests before they even jump on my dogs and Wondercide natural repellent has worked well for my Shih Tzu dogs.
+It's easy to use too, simply spray it on.

 We got the cedar one in the 4oz bottle to try it, and it worked great at repelling the ticks from my boys.

-Up here in the Northeast the tick population is huge.
-I decided to try Frontline again, and although the ticks I found on them were dead, there were several unattached ticks, that were finding their way to me.
-Final straw was when I picked about a half dozen off them that weren't attached.
+Prior to finding Wondercide, I had decided to try Frontline again, and although the ticks I found on my dogs were dead there were several unattached ticks, that were finding their way to me.

 The Frontline was not repelling the ticks so I looked for something else to thwart these creepy crawlies.